How AI is Driving a Utilities Growth Surge

 How the AI revolution is helping to bolster utilities

-Last year, we’d discussed why investors may have more artificial intelligence (AI) exposure than they think in their portfolios.
-Indeed, many of Harvest’s core ETFs offer access to the AI revolution.
-Fortunately, utilities are well-positioned to benefit.
-The growth of generative AI, and the explosion of demand for its services, is already laying a new burden on our modern infrastructure.
+The growth of generative AI, and the explosion of demand for its services, has laid a new burden on our modern infrastructure.
 Chat GPT, the sophisticated AI chatbot that was released to the public by Open AI in November 2022, was quickly adopted by huge swaths of t he population for day-to-day tasks.
 These include generating ideas, composing emails, proofreading content, writing code, the list goes on.
-With that sophistication comes a greater expenditure of energy.
-Recent research showed that Chat GPT queries are 6-10 times more power intensive than Google searches.
-With that surge in power demand, comes a need for updated infrastructure.

 Natural disaster risk is also mitigated by diversifying out with a geographically diverse portfolio of utilities, as these are large, fixed-in-place real assets.